By Matison Hearn-Desautels

 Kavanaugh vehemently and ragefully denied the allegations made against him by a woman who claimed to be traumatized for decades by his actions.
 His defensiveness and lack of comportment, as well as his clear disdain towards the critics and the allegations of sexual assault, attest to the unequal – at times vitriolic – gender dynamics of this political moment.

 Since Trump’s presidency, it has been increasingly apparent that virulent masculinity and nondemocracy are feeding off each other.
-At least three of the highest positions in the government – two Supreme Court seats and the presidency – are held by men accused of sexual assault.
-[President Donald Trump has been accused by 12 women of sexual misconduct, and two Supreme Court Justices, Bret Kavanaugh and Clarence Thomas, have been accused by Dr. Ford and Anita Hill, respectively].
-All women accusers have been defamed and blamed for ruining the legacy of the powerful men they accused, while the men accused remain in leadership positions.
+At least three of the highest positions in the government – two Supreme Court seats and the presidency – are held by men accused of sex-related offenses.
+President Donald Trump has been accused by at least 12 women of sexual misconduct, including assault and rape, while Supreme Court Justice Clarence Thomas has been accused of sexual harassment by former employee Anita Hill.
+All women accusers have been defamed and blamed for ruining the legacy of the powerful men they accused, while the accused remain in leadership positions.

 Sexual assault has become yet another contentious subject that is polarizing the United States in an age of dismayingly partisan politics.
 The country is divided between those who are angry and hurt by the apparent lack of accountability for sexual misconduct in the nation’s highest positions, and those who, like President Trump, believe that the nation’s young men are under attack by false accusations of sexual assault.